geoadmin/lib-geopycat/README.md

 # geopycat
-The python package to manage (meta)data of geocat.ch - the modified instance of geonetwork for Switzerland.
+The python package to manage (meta)data of geocat.ch.
 ## Documentation
 All documentation is available [here](https://geoadmin.github.io/lib-geopycat/).
 ## Installation